GambitKZ/AspireGraphQL/README.md

 # Introduction

-Attempt to implement the GraphQL with [GraphQL.NET](https://graphql-dotnet.github.io/).
+Attempt to implement the GraphQL with [GraphQL.NET](https://graphql-dotnet.github.io/) and [HotChocolate](https://chillicream.com/docs/hotchocolate/v15).

 To be honest, the documentation is too misleading.
 So it was a pain to work with.